 Instructions

-Heat the coconut oil in a large pot over medium heat.
+- Heat the coconut oil in a large pot over medium-heat.
 Add the onion and cook for about 5 minutes, until it turns translucent and starts to brown a little.
-Add the garlic and cook for a minute or two longer.
+Add the garlic and ginger and cook for a minute or two longer.

-Stir in the cashew butter, curry paste, broth and coconut milk.
-Then add the sweet potato, carrots and green beans.
+- Stir in the cashew butter, curry paste, stock, and coconut milk.
+Then add the sweet potato, carrots, green beans and chickpeas.

-Bring the curry up to a quick boil, then reduce the heat and let simmer for about 20 minutes.
+- Bring the curry up to a quick boil, then reduce the heat to medium-low and let the curry simmer for about 20 minutes.
 Give it a good stir every so often.